AmandaEMK/project-one/README.md

 1. Footer
     1. Verify that the font size and the amound of space the footer takes up makes visual sense
-    2. Click the icons to verify that they open in a new window and bring the user to what would be the right corressponing social media site for each icons
+    2. Click the icons to verify that they open in a new window and bring the user to what would be the right corresponing social media site for each icons

 ### Differences in layout and function depending on screen size

 The overall functionality and design is the same across all devices though there are some minor differences.
 On smaller screens, a group photo will be show in the about section instead of everyones individual photo.
 Larger devices will have the albums next to each other in the music section, while smaller devices will find them stacked vertically.
 Same thing will happen for the tour section, it will split into two sections (photo and text) and stack on smaller screens.
-The little cartoon at the bottom of the website will move around depending on the device screen size, just thought it looked nicer that way.
-The menu will turn into a burger style drop down menu on smaller screen in order to save pixels/space (is that the correct term even?).
+The menu will turn into a burger style drop down menu on smaller screens.

 ### Bugs

 - Not really a bug maybe but: the Parallax scrolling!
 Making the parallax scrolling look good on all devices was hard since I wanted both the curtains at the top of the photo and the entire drum that said "The Monkees" to fit on every screen size.
 I had to set different positions for different screen sizes using x% y% rather than center or top, and then adjusting the percentage of the screen that it would cover as well.
 I could have just gone with another picture I suppose, but why make it easy for yourself.
 It is still not perfect (iPad Pro vs desktop, which one to prioritize, ugh), but at lot better than when I started.

-- The tour schedule was at first a table, which apart from the less-flattering gray bootstrap broders looked alright on larger screens.
-As in it looked awful on smartphones, began to scroll horizontally and everything.
-At the end of the project my mentor recommended me to simply use divs, which I did.

 ### User stories testing